 Green Communities must submit an Annual Report to demonstrate they continue to meet the Five Designation Criteria and to remain eligible for program grants.
-The annual report also includes updates on how the community is progressing toward its 20% energy reduction goal.
-A community’s 20% energy reduction goal and an energy baseline are detailed in their Energy Reduction Plan, a document required in the designation process.
+The annual report also includes updates on how the community is progressing toward its 20 percent energy reduction goal.